Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 >    </configuration>
 >    ```

 We are almost done.
 Next we need to configure the **yarn-site.xml**.
 The location will be in /etc/hadoop inside of the installation of Hadoop like all the other files.
-The configurations is as follows:
+The configurations is as follows.

 > 1. ```
 >    <configuration>